davidjoffe/dave_gnukem/README.md

 ## Mac OS X Build Instructions

 Same as Linux - type 'make'.
-Run with ./davegnukem if it built correctly.
+Run with ./davegnukem if it built correctly (and data subfolder present)

+Installing Dependencies:

+If using macports, you should be able to just do:

+% sudo port install libsdl2

+% sudo port install libsdl2_mixer

+Then as with Linux, type 'make' and run with "./davegnukem" if it built correctly (and data subfolder present)

-Dependencies: You may have to first install LibSDL1.2 and LibSDL-Mixer1.2 (these can be installed by downloading the source code and doing 'make' and 'make install' (as root) for each of these first).
+(Alternatively, you could install LibSDL2 and LibSDL-Mixer2 by downloading the source code and doing 'make' and 'make install' (as root) for each of these first).

 ## Windows Installer Build Instructions